brut0s/DFW/README.md

-# Doxing-FrameWork
+# DFW

-Python Automated Doxing Tool For Generating Profiles of Target
+DFW is a Python Automated Doxing Tool For Generating Profiles of Target

 Doxing-Framework is a Automated Doxing Tool for Creating a Clean and Easily Readable Profile/CaseFile about the Target,